ElArkk/jax-unirep/docs/advanced.md

     Be sure to read the [API docs for the `fit` function][fitdoc] to learn about what's going on underneath the hood!

-If you want to pass a set of mLSTM and dense weights that were dumped in an earlier run, create params as follows:
+If you want to pass a set of embedding, mLSTM and dense weights that were dumped in an earlier run, create params as follows: